embik/kubeconfig-bikeshed/README.md

 `kbs remove` allows deleting kubeconfigs by name (or label selector) from the `kbs` data store.

+### Pruning Kubeconfigs

+`kbs prune` is a helpful command in case removing kubeconfigs by hand or label selector proves cumbersome.

+`kbs` will iterate over all kubeconfigs matched by the label selector passed to `kbs prune` (if none is passed, all kubeconfigs will be checked) and attempt to fetch the Kubernetes API server version from the remote server as a way to "ping" it.
+If that connection fails for whatever reason, `kbs prune` will consider the kubeconfig in question stale.

+By default, this command runs in "dry mode", which means it will not delete any kubeconfigs (as this is a destructive action potentially elevated by temporary networking problems).
+To actually prune kubeconfigs, pass `--dry-run=false` to the command.

 ## Alternatives

 - [konf-go](https://github.com/SimonTheLeg/konf-go) by my colleague Simon, if you are looking for a more mature solution written in Go.